radarlabs/documentation/docs/tutorials/analyzing-the-location-context-of-customer-interactions.md

   .
 </Alert>

-In this tutorial, we show you how to use Radar's [custom events API](/api#send-a-custom-event), which allows you to send a custom event to analyze alongside other location activity in your app.
-This can represent anything from a conversion or purchase to engagement with an in-app feature.
+In this tutorial, we show you how to use Radar's [custom events API](/api#send-a-custom-event) to analyze the location context associated with key customer interactions.
+Custom events can represent anything from a conversion or purchase to engagement with an in-app feature.

+When these events are enriched with Radar's location context, they can be used to assess prioritization and measure the value of location based features.

 ## Languages used